mysql/mysql-utilities/doc/man/mysqluserclone.rst

 DESCRIPTION
 -----------

-This utility permits a database administrator to use an existing user account on one server as a template, clone a MySQL user such that one or more new user accounts are created on another (or the same) server with the same privileges as the original user.
+This utility uses an existing MySQL user account on one server as a template, and clones it to create one or more new user accounts with the same privileges as the original user.
+The new users can be created on the original server or a different server.

 You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges to access all objects in the operation.
 For details, see :ref:`mysqluserclone-notes`.

-You can also use the utility to list users for a server by specifying the --list option.
+To list users for a server, specify the :option:`--list` option.
 This prints a list of the users on the source (no destination is needed).
 To control how to display list output, use one of the following values with the :option:`--format` option:

 **GRID** (default)
   Display output in grid or table format like that of the :command:`mysql` monitor.